appnexus/schema-tool/readme.md

 write alter code in their respective branches, easily and safely merge that code into the main alter chain, and finally run those alters on target databases (dev, QA, production, etc).

-Currently the tool supports MySQL, Postgres, and Vertica.
+Currently the tool supports MySQL and Postgres (Vertica & Hive are a WIP).

 The key features of the tool are: